-The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
+The text should be double-spaced throughout and with a minimum of 3cm for left- and right-hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
-The font color is black, please do not use colored font.
+The font colour is black, please do not use coloured font.
 SI units should be used throughout the text.

-The first page(s) of your manuscript no matter the submission category all manuscripts are required to include a title page with the the following information:
+The first page(s) of your manuscript no matter the submission category all manuscripts are required to include a title page with the following information:

 - All author names and affiliations,